PHP Getting Started

 Creating Your First PHP Script

-Now open up your favorite code editor and create a new PHP file.
-Start with an empty window and type the following code:
+Now open up your favorite code editor and create a new PHP file then type the following code:

 ExampleRun this code »